Rustam200391/wending__invite/README.md

 # wending__invite

-<bInvite for you happies event!
+<Invite for you happies event!